Massimo family

-The House of Massimo is one of the great aristocratic families of Rome, renowned for its influence on the politics, the church and the artistic heritage of the city.
+The House of Massimo is one of the great aristocratic families of Rome, member of the Papal nobility since the 16th century and elevated to princely rank in 1826.

 Legendary origins

-The Massimo family is sometimes referred to as one of the oldest noble families in Europe.
-According to the Augustinian historian Onofrio Panvinio (1529-1568) in his work "De gente Maxima" of 1556, the family descends in the male line from the "Maximi" branch of the ancient Gens Fabia of republican Rome and from Quintus Fabius Maximus Verrucosus (c.
+The Massimo / Massimi family is sometimes referred to as one of the oldest noble families in Europe.
+According to the Augustinian historian Onofrio Panvinio (1529-1568) in his work "De gente Maxima" of 1556, the family descends in the male line from the "Maximi or Massimi" branch of the ancient Gens Fabia of republican Rome and from Quintus Fabius Maximus Verrucosus (c.
 275 BC – 203 BC), called Cunctator ("the Delayer").
 When asked by Napoleon (with whom he was negotiating the Treaty of Tolentino) whether the family descended from Fabius Maximus, the then-Prince Massimo famously replied: "Je ne saurais en effet le prouver, c'est un bruit qui ne court que depuis douze cents ans dans notre famille" ("I cannot actually prove it, it's a rumour that's only been running for twelve hundred years in our family").

 The Massimo / Massimi family is also said to have provided two popes to the Catholic Church, both saints: Pope Anastasius I (reigned 399–401), who denounced the Origenist heresy, and Pope Paschal I from the Massimi branch of the family (reigned 817–824), who resisted the Frankish Kings and was involved in one of the earliest attempts to Christianise Scandinavia.

 The occasional attribution of the canonized Popes Anastasius I and Paschal I to the noble Massimo family, and of that family’s descent from ancient Roman senators, is generally regarded as legendary.
 Nevertheless, genealogical traditions hold that Pope Paschal I was a direct descendant of the Massimi family.
 These same traditions link his ancestry to the later Massimi lineage, from which Cardinal Camillo Massimi (1620–1677) also descended, a 17th-century Italian cardinal celebrated for his humanist scholarship, art patronage, and distinguished collection.